YongChenSu/instagram-posts-scraper/readme.md

 The data obtained by web crawlers is not real-time data, but rather data from a specific point in time on the same day.

+I’d really appreciate your support!
+You can star ⭐ or fork this repository to help me keep sharing more interesting web scrapers.

 ## Requirements
 ```bash